scala-ide/docs/dev/architecture/architecture.rst

 In order to provide semantic actions, the IDE needs to *understand* the edited Scala code.
 That means parsing and type-checking.
 The `Scala Presentation Compiler
 <https://github.com/scala-ide/scala-ide/blob/master/org.scala-ide.sdt.core/src/scala/tools/eclipse/ScalaPresentationCompiler.scala>`_
-is an asynchronous front-end compiler for Scala, part of the standard scala compiler.
+is an asynchronous front-end compiler for Scala, part of the standard Scala compiler.

 Code formatting
 ---------------